 WYOMISSING, Pa.--(BUSINESS WIRE)-- Penn National Gaming, Inc. (PENN: Nasdaq) ("Penn National Gaming" or the "Company") announced today that it has secured approvals from four additional regulatory agencies of the steps necessary to implement the previously announced planned separation of its operating assets and real property assets.

-The Iowa Racing and Gaming Commission, Louisiana Gaming Control Board and Mississippi Gaming Commission today approved the steps necessary to implement the planned separation.
-Additionally, on August 2, the Pennsylvania State Racing Commission approved the steps necessary to implement the planned separation.
+The Pennsylvania Gaming Control Board and Missouri Gaming Commission today approved the steps necessary to implement the planned separation.
+Additionally, the Ohio Casino Control Commission (the "OCCC") today approved the transactional aspects of the planned separation, and the Company expects the OCCC to consider the suitability of Gaming and Leisure Properties, Inc. ("GLPI") at its next scheduled meeting in September.
+On August 16, the Kansas Racing and Gaming Commission approved the steps necessary to implement the planned separation.

-The Company has notified each of the 27 regulatory agencies that have jurisdiction over the Company's gaming and racing operations of the proposed separation and has made, and is continuing to make, all documentary filings required or requested by the various agencies.
-The Company believes that no further regulatory approvals will be required by 19 of the 27 agencies prior to the consummation of the separation and distribution of shares of GLPI common stock, and that further prior approvals will be required from the other 8 agencies.
-The Company expects most of the remaining agencies to consider these matters at their August meetings.
-However, the Company does not expect all agencies to consider the matters related to the proposed separation in August, and, in any event, no assurance can be given on the timing of the remaining regulatory approvals or whether any of the 27 regulatory agencies may require the Company or GLPI to provide additional information or obtain additional approvals.
+The Company has notified each of the 27 regulatory agencies that have jurisdiction over its gaming and racing operations of the proposed separation and has made, and is continuing to make, all documentary filings required or requested by the various agencies.
+The Company believes that no further regulatory approvals will be required by 22 of the 27 agencies prior to the consummation of the separation and distribution of shares of GLPI common stock.
+The Company expects the remaining agencies, consisting of the Indiana Gaming Commission ("IGC") (which, at its June 2013 meeting, approved the transactions as outlined delegating final approval to the Executive Director upon filing of certain additional items), the Illinois Gaming Board, the Maine Harness Racing Commission, the Maryland Lottery Commission and the OCCC (as to the suitability of GLPI), to consider these matters in September.
+No assurance can be given on the receipt or timing of the remaining regulatory approvals or whether any of the 27 regulatory agencies may require the Company or GLPI to provide additional information or obtain additional approvals.